Setting the scene: using audio-visual tools to train peacekeepers to respond

-“There were six soldiers; they came into my house,” recalls one Congolese woman, her gaze fixed.
+“There were six soldiers; they came into my house,” recalls one Congolese woman, her gaze fixed and sad.
 “Immediately they pointed their guns at me,” says another survivor, holding her infant son in her arms.
-“They asked me ‘do you want to live or die?’”
+“They asked me ‘do you want to live or die?' ”

 These stories are part of a teaching video that is being used in an innovative scenario-based training programme for UN peacekeepers piloted by UN Women and the Department of Peacekeeping Operations (DPKO) on behalf of UN Action Against Sexual Violence in Conflict and with the support of the Office of the Special Representative of the Secretary-General on Sexual Violence in Conflict.

 UN Peacekeepers from Argentina and Uruguay receive training during a scenario-based exercise on 24 April 2012 in Buenos Aires, Argentina.
 The course aims to provide an understanding of sexual violence in conflict and the dilemmas decision-makers face in the field.
 Photo credit: UN Women/Pablo Castillo

 Scenario-based training uses context-setting video clips, photos and other audiovisual tools to set the scene for troops and officers and ignite the discussion on sexual violence in armed conflict.
 After watching the videos, participants are presented with hypothetical scenarios based on real-life cases.
 They are given detailed information about the potential threats, the national and international assistance agencies involved, the geography of the area, etc., and asked how each actor should respond to that scenario.